Visits to Ukraine for international artists and cultural workers

 Also, within the project, our partners from ProEnglish Theatre invited French performers Madeleine Bongard and Julie Zeno to collaborate on joint projects.

-From July to September 2024, we invited three groups of cultural professionals from the European Union.
-We were joined by 20 curators, performers, cultural managers, journalists, critics, artists from Germany, Poland, the Czech Republic, Greece, France, Italy, the UK and the Netherlands.
+In 2024, we invited 20 curators, performers, cultural managers, journalists, critics, artists from Germany, Poland, the Czech Republic, Greece, France, Italy, the United Kingdom, and the Netherlands: